yinzixuan126/my_udacity/src/hybridAStar/README.md

 # Breadth First Search with Hybrid A Star

-I [answered](https://discussions.udacity.com/t/implementing-hybrid-a-cant-solve-it/313036/14) a thread in the classroom forum.
+ [answered](https://discussions.udacity.com/t/implementing-hybrid-a-cant-solve-it/313036/14) a thread in the classroom forum.

+How to build
+ 1, mdkir build &&cd build
+ 2, cmake .. & make -j8